simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 ### Familiarize Yourself with the Exam Format

-To maximize your chances of success, it's crucial to **familiarize yourself with the exam format** before taking the CEH exam.
+To maximize your chances of success, you need to **familiarize yourself with the exam format** before taking the CEH exam.
 By understanding the structure and requirements of the exam, you can **reduce anxiety**, **feel more confident**, and **strategize your approach**.

 The **CEH exam** consists of **125 multiple-choice questions** that you'll need to answer within a **four-hour timeframe**.
 Each question presents you with a scenario or problem, followed by several options.
 Your task is to **select the correct answer** that aligns with ethical hacking principles and best practices.